Rohit-Jh-Rai/JSFPlayGround/readme.md

-# This is a JEE7 application to test JSF and Richfaces, CDI and other JEE7 related subjects
+# JEE7 application to test JSF and Richfaces, CDI and other JEE7 related subjects

 ## Needed
 1. JDK 8